rbonifacio/program-comprehension-metrics/README.md

 $ mvn clean compile assembly:single
 ```

-This command will generate a file comprehension-1.0.1-SNAPSHOT.jar in the target directory.
+This command will generate a file comprehension-<version>.jar in the target directory.
 Move this
 file to a more suitable place, and rename it to comprehension.jar (just to simplify the things a bit).

-If you want to write more metrics, write more test cases, and refactor the source code,
+If you want to write more metrics, write more test cases, or refactor the source code,
 please, go ahead.
 I will be happy with this.
 To run the test case, you just have to execute:
 ```
 $ mvn test
 ```